-This chapter describes the application programming interfaces (API) of the ABCE layer.
-Section 5.1 describes the API that the ABCE layer exposes to the upper layers, in particular, to the application layer.
-Section 5.2 describes the interfaces of the internal components of the ABCE layer and how they interact with each other.
-Section 5.1 is mainly intended for developers who want to build applications that make use of ABCE technology.
-Section 5.2 is mainly intended for developers who want to build their own cryptographic ABCE providers and plug them into the framework, and for the ABC4Trust partners who will collaborate on building the ABCE infrastructure.
+This chapter describes the application programming interfaces (API) of the ABCE layer, focusing solely on the API that the ABCE layer exposes to the upper layers, in particular, to the application layer.
+This information is mainly intended for application developers who want to build applications that make use of ABCE technology.

 The interfaces are described in an object-oriented fashion as a list of methods that take input parameters of certain types and that produce an output of a certain return type.
-The data types of the input and return types either refer to XML artifacts as defined in Chapter 4, to simple XML Schema datatypes such as boolean or string, or to internal data types that remain to be defined.
-For the latter category, we will sketch in Section 5.3 what information they contain, but do not fix a representation as it is not clear yet whether these types will be encoded in XML or passed as object structures
+The data types of the input and return types either refer to XML artifacts as defined in Chapter 4 or to simple XML Schema datatypes such as boolean or string.